couchbaselabs/docs-ng/content/couchbase-sdk-c-2.3/configuring-and-tuning.markdown

 as it does not require a dedicated "Configuration Socket", does not require the latency and overhead of the HTTP protocol, and is more efficient to the internals of the cluster as well.

-It is recommended to explicitly enable or disable one of the configuration sources.
-The only reason why the library attempts _CCCP_ and then HTTP is to support legacy environments where a < 2.5 cluster is available, and/or a mixed version cluster where some nodes may support _CCCP_ and some may not.

 To explicitly define the set of configuration modes to use specify this inside the `lcb_create_st` structure